Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 > When you create an account with Nexosis and chose to include the sample datasets in your account, this dataset will be pre-loaded and is named 'CSGO-Stats'.
 We've also included it in our `sampledata` github repo here at [CSGO DataSet on Git](https://github.com/Nexosis/sampledata/blob/master/csgo-small.csv){:target="_blank"}

-If the SteamID is included when you upload the dataset, the API needs to know to treat it as a primary identifier (much like a database primary key) which requires the Columns metadata set to indicate it's Role.
+If the SteamID is included when you upload the dataset, the API needs to know to treat it as a primary identifier (much like a database primary key) which requires the Columns metadata set to indicate its Role.
 To simplify, we can exclude this column as well since we don't plan on matching the model results back up with the original dataset and build the model without it.

 To import from our GitHub URL linked above `POST` to `https://ml.nexosis.com/v1/imports/Url` and set the BODY to `{"contentType": "csv","url":"https://raw.githubusercontent.com/Nexosis/sampledata/master/csgo-small.csv","dataSetName":"CSGO-Stats"}` like so: